-The increasing desirability and neighborhood qualities of Sunset Harbour have driven the need to preserve its "character".
+The increasing desirability and neighborhood qualities of Sunset Harbour have driven the need to promote is newly vibrant "character".
 Character has been defined as an amalgamation of attributes and assets that add up to a unique identity for a neighborhood.
 It may include "built form, landscape, history, people, and their activities".
 The primary vehicle for protecting the character of a neighborhood is through the establishment of an Overlay or Conservation District.